Qom Qom Province, Iran Travel Guide

 These are available, often through local agencies or online platforms catering to domestic tourists.
 They are less commonly advertised for foreign tourists directly.
 A local travel agency can assist if you seek one.

 This is not typical within Qom city for tourists.
-Some roadside rest areas outside the city might have basic facilities for travelers with their own tents, but this is not a recommended option for general tourists.
+Some roadside rest areas outside the city might possess basic facilities for travelers with their own tents, but this is not a recommended option for general tourists.

 A detailed breakdown of areas and their characteristics for your stay.

 All mentioned areas are generally safe for tourists.
 Qom preserves a low crime rate.
-As with any busy area, exercise caution regarding petty theft (pickpocketing) in crowded bazaar or shrine vicinities.
+As with any kind of busy area, exercise caution regarding petty theft (pickpocketing) in crowded bazaar or shrine vicinities.
 Keep valuables secure.

 Research reviews carefully as "star ratings" can differ from international expectations.